Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 ---

-Ok you've though about the params and you've created your corresponding component.
+Ok you've thought about the params and you've created your corresponding component.
 What now?
 Now you need to choose between using two different render functions, `render` and `renderOnce`, both exposed by the private `ui` module.

 The difference is that **`render` will return a promise that can be awaited**.
 This is useful for components that need to stay